Precision tests of bulk entanglement: $AdS_3$ vectors: Massive Chern-Simons theory in

-The equations of motion for the massive Chern-Simons fields (\ref{cherneq}) are coupled first order equations.
+The equations of motion for the massive Chern-Simons fields (\ref{cherneq}) are coupled first-order equations.
 It is possible to decouple them in $AdS_3$ and obtain their solutions using the methods developed in \cite{Datta:2011za} for the BTZ background.
-The strategy is to consider the action of vector Laplacian on components along the boundary $A_t, A_{\varphi}$ and obtain decoupled equations for the linear combinations $A_t \pm A_{\varphi}$.
-These equations can be solved in terms of hypergeometric functions, once solved we can use the first order equations (\ref{cherneq}) to fix the constants of integrations and obtain $A_r$.
+The strategy is to consider the action of the vector Laplacian on components along the boundary $A_t, A_{\varphi}$ and obtain decoupled equations for the linear combinations $A_t \pm A_{\varphi}$.
+These equations can be solved in terms of hypergeometric functions.
+Once solved, we can use the first-order equations (\ref{cherneq}) to fix the constants of integration and obtain $A_r$.

-Let us begin with the action of the vector Laplacian on $A_t$, using standard manipulations we can write
+Let us begin with the action of the vector Laplacian on $A_t$.
+Using standard manipulations, we can write

 From the expressions for the Christoffel symbols for the global $AdS_3$ metric given in (\ref{chrisglobal}), we see that the only components that contribute are